UKHSA-Internal/data-dashboard-api/docs/handover/key_tech_debt_items.md

 To be able to upgrade the version of `kaleido`, you will need to include Chromium into the build of the application.
 And then you can safely bump `kaleido` and consequently `Python` itself.

+> Until then do not bump `kaleido` until the next major version has been properly tested in a live environment.

 ### Maps API endpoint optimization

 The maps API endpoint was completed under the last major release (COVER) and this endpoint is hugely inefficient.